Coastal Home Insurance: Higher Costs, Wind Deductibles & Requirements

 $750,000 $7,500 $15,000 $37,500 $75,000

-For a deeper dive into how these calculations work, see our guide on percentage deductibles in home insurance and wind and hail deductibles explained.
+For a deeper dive into how these calculations work, see our guide on percentage deductibles in home insurance and how wind and hail deductibles work.

 Named Storm vs. Hurricane Deductibles

-Many coastal policies contain a named storm deductible that activates specifically when damage is caused by a storm officially named by the National Weather Service or National Hurricane Center — including hurricanes, tropical storms, and tropical cyclones.
-This is distinct from a general wind/hail deductible, which applies to any windstorm regardless of whether it was a named event.
+Many coastal policies contain a named storm deductible that activates when damage is caused by a storm officially named by the National Weather Service or National Hurricane Center, including hurricanes, tropical storms, and tropical cyclones.
+This is distinct from a hurricane-only deductible, which is triggered only when the storm has been classified as an actual hurricane.
+All hurricanes are named storms, but not all named storms reach hurricane strength, so a named storm deductible will trigger more often than a hurricane-only deductible.

-In practice, this means a single storm season could trigger your named storm deductible, your wind deductible, and a separate flood claim — each with its own out-of-pocket cost.
-Understanding which deductible applies is critical before you file.
+In practice, this means a single storm season could trigger your named storm deductible, your wind deductible, and a separate flood claim, each with its own out-of-pocket cost.
 For a full breakdown of hurricane-specific coverage, read hurricane insurance coverage and deductibles explained.

 Deductible Alert

-Your standard deductible does not apply when wind or hail damage is the cause of loss.
-The wind/hail or named storm deductible replaces it — meaning your out-of-pocket cost could be 10–50x higher than expected on a major storm claim.
+Your standard deductible does not apply when wind or hurricane damage is the cause of loss.
+The wind/hurricane or named storm deductible replaces it, meaning your out-of-pocket cost could be 10 to 50 times higher than expected on a major storm claim.

 State Farm logo